 Thus stay with the ships I mentioned above, for they are simply wonderful and a great size as well I found the service far more personal!

 -Cruise and Ship Reviews by the Author-

-Please name the ship you are enquiring about!
+When emailing please name the ship you are requesting information about!

-ssMaritime.com & .net= Where the ships of the past make history & the 1914 built MV Doulos Story will soon be 100 years old!
+Where the ships of the past make history the 1914 built MV Doulos Story

-Photographs on cruise-australia.com & .net and ssMaritime.com & .net are: 1.
+Photographs on cruise-australia.com & .net are: 1.
 By the author.
 2. From the author’s private collection.
-3. As provided by Shipping Companies and private photographers or collectors.
+3. As provided by Shipping Companies and their Publicity Companies as well as by private photographers or collectors.
 Credit is given to all contributors.
-However, there are photographs provided to me without details provided regarding the photographer concerned.
-I hereby invite if owners of these images would be so kind to make them-selves known to me, in order that I may have the pleasure to provide due credit!
+However, there are some photographs provided without details regarding the photographer concerned., therefore I hereby invite if owners of those images to be so kind and make them-selves known to me, in order that due credit may be given!!

 This notice covers all pages, although, I have done my best to ensure that all photographs are duly credited and that this notice is displaced on each page, that is, when a page is updated!

 Cruise-Australia is owned/operated and © Copyright by Reuben Goossens - All Rights Reserved